|Mosaic Replica of Palace Triclinium (Dining Room)|

 Rome, Piazza of S. Giovanni in Laterano

 What is amusing in the currently fashionable mode of thought, which ignores this bit of wisdom, is that today’s present rapidly becomes tomorrow’s past.
-No doubt persons in the future will find today’s actions to be dismally wanting by their standards.
+No doubt persons in the future will find the actions of today to be dismally wanting by their standards.

 However, it must be said that it requires a great effort of the imagination to think oneself back into the world of our ancestors.
 We can sometimes touch them when we stand in a building that has served a long life, but not often.
 We can stand in Chartres or Notre Dame or St. Peter’s and participate in the liturgy, for example.
-Yet, because of modern lighting, sound systems, etc. we can never really recreate the world as they experienced it.
+Yet, because of modern lighting, sound systems, or simply the soundscape of the modern world of traffic, planes and helicopters, we can never really recreate the world as they experienced it.

 Art cannot help us here.
 It can show us a part of the world they saw, to be sure.
 However, once again, the changed atmosphere in which we now view it, whether in situ (as for a fresco) or in a museum, or on a computer screen, divorces the work of art from the living reality of the world in which it was created.

-There is one possibility though for coming into close contact with the past on something like equal ground.
+However, there is one possibility for coming into close contact with the past on something like equal ground.
 This is in music.
 Perhaps because of its transitory nature, of notes that occur and then fade, a reality is created in our world that opens to us the world of the past.

 In this regard I would like to mention two CDs that I find particularly poignant in their creation of a world that is lost.